Heptalysis Whitepaper

 customer perceived value to yield attractive gross margins?

 Does benefit outweigh the cost and risk?
-Or it solves a problem
+Or does it solve one

 Has everything that requires the solution to work been considered?